Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Introduction

+\begin{theorem} Two contact Anosov flows on a 3-manifold are orbit equivalent if and only if their respective contact structures are contactomorphic.
+They are isotopically equivalent if and only if the contact structures are isotopic. \end{theorem}

-Recall that two contact structures $\xi_1, \xi_2$ on a manifold $M$ are {\em isomorphic} if there exists a diffeomorphism $g\colon M \to M$ such that $g_\ast \xi_1 = \xi_2$, and they are {\em isotopic} if $g$ can be taken to be isotopic to the identity.
+Recall that two contact structures $\xi_1, \xi_2$ on a manifold $M$ are {\em contactomorphic} if there exists a diffeomorphism $g\colon M \to M$ such that $g_\ast \xi_1 = \xi_2$, and they are {\em isotopic} if $g$ can be taken to be isotopic to the identity.

-\begin{theorem} Let $\varphi_1$, $\varphi_2$ be two contact Anosov flows on $M$.
-If their respective contact structures are isomorphic, then $\varphi_1$ and $\varphi_2$ are orbit equivalent.
-If their contact structures are isotopic, then $\varphi_1$ and $\varphi_2$ are isotopically equivalent. \end{theorem}

-\begin{rem} In the Appendix (Theorem \ref{thm_converse_contact}), we prove the converse to this theorem, thus showing that isomorphism of Anosov contact structures is in fact equivalent to the orbit equivalence of the Anosov Reeb flows. \end{rem}

-Using the coarse classification of tight contact structures of Colin--Giroux--Honda \cite{CGH} and the result (proved with Jonathan Bowden in the appendix) that Anosov contact structure have zero torsion, we also obtain the following. \begin{theorem} On any given 3-manifold $M$, there are only finitely many contact Anosov flows on $M$ up to orbit equivalence. \end{theorem}
+We prove the reverse of Theorem \ref{thm_isotopy_contact} in Section \ref{sec:contact}, and the forward direction in the Appendix, see Theorem \ref{thm_converse_contact}.
+Using the coarse classification of tight contact structures of Colin--Giroux--Honda \cite{CGH} and the result (proved with Jonathan Bowden in the appendix) that Anosov contact structures have zero torsion, we also obtain the following. \begin{theorem}[Finiteness for contact Anosov flows] On any given 3-manifold $M$, there are only finitely many contact Anosov flows on $M$ up to orbit equivalence. \end{theorem}

-Thanks to Theorem \ref{thm_isotopy_contact} and its converse Theorem \ref{thm_converse_contact}, one can now fully translate results about contact Anosov flows to result about contact Anosov structures and vice versa.
-We illustrate this principle in the Appendix with two examples: First, we show (Theorem \ref{thm_N_contact_structures}) that there exists hyperbolic $3$-manifolds with arbitrarily many non-isomorphic Anosov contact structures, answering a question raised in \cite{FHV}.
-Second, we give a virtual description of the group of contact transformations of a contact Anosov structure up to isotopy.
+Thanks to Theorem \ref{thm_isotopy_contact}, one can now fully translate results about contact Anosov flows to result about Anosov contact structures and vice versa.
+We illustrate this principle in the Appendix with two examples: First, we show (Theorem \ref{thm_N_contact_structures}) that there exists hyperbolic $3$-manifolds with arbitrarily many non-contactomorphic Anosov contact structures, answering a question raised in \cite{FHV}.
+Second, we give a virtual description of the group of contact transformations of a Anosov contact structure up to isotopy on some manifolds (Theorem \ref{thm_ContactMCG}).
 This generalizes a result by Giroux and Massot \cite{GirouxMassot}.